Eugine-Srb/Sales-Forecasting_2024-Project/README.md

 **Evgeny Zosimov**
 Data Scientist & Analyst

 Feel free to open issues or pull requests for suggestions, improvements, or bug fixes!

+Feel free to open issues or pull requests for suggestions, improvements, or bug fixes!